carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ![view of one tweet data that is easier to view](../fig/beautify-one-tweet.png)

-We can also see just the name of each field by using the columns method on ecodatasci_df, the dataframe created from ecodatasci tweets:
+We can also see just the name of each field by using the columns method on any dataframe we have made from Twitter data.
+For example, ecodatasci_df, the dataframe created from the ecodatasci timeline:

 ~~~
 list(ecodatasci_df.columns)